phumnaba/vue-star-wars/README.md

 ## Getting started
 ### Introduction

-Star Wars is a simple, modularized, well structured, dockerized, component rich and feature loaded web application built using Vue ecosystem (Vue, Vuetify, VueX, Vue router, Vue CLI, Vue Loader), Typescript and Advance Javascript.
+Star Wars is a simple, modularized, responsive, well structured, dockerized, component rich and feature loaded web application built using Vue ecosystem (Vue, Vuetify, VueX, Vue router, Vue CLI, Vue Loader), Typescript and Advance Javascript.

-List of the entities fetched from [StarWars API](https://swapi.dev/api/)
+List of the StarWars entities are fetched from [StarWars API](https://swapi.dev/api/) API available for all the entities and it will return the results based on search query parameter.

 ### Features
 Some of the highlighting features of this web application are,